DevashreeKS/Devashree-2206-Assessment/README.md

 ## Usage

-1. This app developed using MVVM achitecture
+1. This app developed using MVVM achitecture, Swift
 2. Dependancies used are :
         'Alamofire',
         'SwiftyJSON', '~> 4.0',